NtonBala/blog-em-ipsum/README.md

 ### Running the Project

 Project uses NPM as package manager.
 Run `npm install` to install project dependencies and then `npm run dev` to start development.

+### Deploy

+Project is deployed to GitHub Pages: https://ntonbala.github.io/blog-em-ipsum.
+Deployment is done automatically from `main` branch.